ozanoguz/fgt-sdn-connector-eks-egress/README.md

 # FortiGate SDN Connector & AWS EKS N/S Hands-on-Lab

 **!!!
-DISCLAIMER: THIS REPO IS PREPARED FOR ONLY FORTINET XPERTS SUMMIT 2022 SESSION !!!**
+DISCLAIMER: THIS REPO IS PREPARED ONLY FOR FORTINET XPERTS SUMMIT '22 SESSION !!!**

 This document describes how to protect managed Kubernetes cluster on AWS platform using FortiGate-VM deployment for North/South traffic.
 Same use case applies on other managed Kubernetes cluster deployments, such as AKS on Azure or GKE on GCP.
 This hands-on-lab consists on following steps: